taitai42/dazzar/README.md

 ## About configurations

-Some configuration files are cyphered using [transcrypt](https://github.com/elasticdog/transcrypt) and a secret key.
-However, you can have a peek at the structure of such files watching their `*.example` couterpardt.
-These files are `common/settings.cfg` and `docker/dazzar_postgres/conf.env`
+Some configurations files are necessary to run the project.
+Because of secrets, they are not integrated into the depot.
+However, you can have a peek at the structure of such files watching their `*.example` counterpart.
+These files are `common/cfg/settings.cfg`, `docker/dazzar_postgres/conf.env` and `docker/dazzar_rabbitmq/conf.env`.

 ## Details